Newspaper Page Text

 ball game.
 “I’m telling you con

-fidentially”, it will really be worth
+fidcntially", it will really bo worth

-the price to sec the wardrobes on
+the price to see the wardrobes on

-exhibit, but the game-—-? well
+exhibit, but the game ? well

-you'll have to actually go thers
+you'll have to actually go thoro

-and sece for yourself.
-I can only
+and see for yourself.
+T can only

-say, the comparative score will be
+say. the comparative .score will bo

 very different from Georgia and

 Southern California.
-Sce me after
+See me after

-the game for conferma™n.
+the game for conferma"* >n

 Now, the third and real reason